ConstraintLayout/constraintlayout.github.io/basics/create_chains.md

 ![Packed Chain](../assets/images/basics/chains_packed.png)

-With a packed chain, the behaviour can be further controlled by altering the `bias` value - in this example the `bias` is set to `0.5` which will centre things.
+With a packed chain, the positioning of the packed views can be further controlled by altering the `bias` value - in this example the `bias` is set to `0.5` which will centre things.
 But altering this value can change the position of the packed chain: